FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-flutter.md

 ## Integrating AppAuth

-[AppAuth](https://appauth.io/) is a popular OAuth package that can be used in both native and cross-platform mobile applications.
+[AppAuth](https://appauth.io/){:target="_blank"} is a popular OAuth package that can be used in both native and cross-platform mobile applications.
 In this project, you will be storing the access token using the secure storage package.
 Since such tokens allow your application to access protected resources such as APIs, you need to take care they are stored as securely as possible.

 Therefore, you need to install some dependencies to your project.
-For that, you need to open the `pubspec.yml` file in your project and add these dependencies:
+For that, you need to replace the `pubspec.yaml` file in your project with the one below.

 ```yaml
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-flutter-dart/main/pubspec.yaml %}